opencast/helper-scripts/import-to-other-tenant/README.md

 | `workflow_config` | The configuration for that workflow       | {"autopublish": "false"}     |

 The configured digest user needs to exist on both tenants and have the same password for both of them.
 This is because the script ingests the assets via URL, which is faster, but the user needs to be able to access the source tenant from the target tenant for this to work.
 Additionally the user currently needs to have ROLE_ADMIN to be able to use `/assets/{episodeid}`.

 For the future, Basic Authentication and the use of an endpoint that doesn't require the Admin role (e.g.
 `api/events/{id}`) would be preferable, so you can simply add a frontend user with the necessary rights (ingest, access to the events/series) and the same password to both tenants.

 ### Usage

 The script can be called with the following parameters (all parameters in brackets are optional):

-`main.py [-e EVENT_ID [EVENT_ID ...]] [-e SERIES_ID [SERIES_ID ...]]`
+`main.py [-e EVENT_ID [EVENT_ID ...]] [-s SERIES_ID [SERIES_ID ...]]`

 Either event ids (`-e`) or series ids (`-s`) have to be provided, but not both.